rtomik/ansible-gitops-k8s/readme.md

 - 📊 Comprehensive monitoring and logging stack
 - 🔐 Integrated SSO with Authentik
 - 💾 Distributed storage with Longhorn
+- 🗄️ Centralized data layer with CloudNativePG (PostgreSQL) and Dragonfly (Redis caching)
 - 📈 Pre-configured Grafana dashboards for:
   - Application logs and metrics
   - Error monitoring